HungNguyenDev1511/Car-detection-serving-model/api/README_serve.md

 You can see that is false
 ![Error](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/false_modelmesh_deploy.png)

-, it should take several minutes for our service to be `READY`.
-If not, please check logs of the container `mm` in the pod corresponding to `triton` as follows
+It should take several minutes for our service to become READY.
+If it doesn’t, please check the logs of the mm container in the pod corresponding to triton as follows

 kubectl descrbe pods and try to see error
 ```shell